tynor88/Topshelf.SimpleInjector/README.md

 Install
 =======================
-You can find the package on [Nuget Gallery](https://www.nuget.org/packages/Topshelf.SimpleInjector/)To install Topshelf.SimpleInjector, run the following command in the Package Manager Console:
+You can find the package on [Nuget Gallery](https://www.nuget.org/packages/Topshelf.SimpleInjector/).

+To install Topshelf.SimpleInjector, run the following command in the Package Manager Console:
-PM> `Install-Package Topshelf.SimpleInjector`
+`Install-Package Topshelf.SimpleInjector`